Many people write stories, some as a hobby while some have a dream to get published and become a well-known author.

 As this is a beta program from Wattpad and currently they are not taking new applications.

-But you should also try posting your short stories on Wattpad to build your fan base as Wattpad has over billions on users.
+But you should also try posting your short stories on Wattpad to build your fan base as Wattpad has billions of users.

 The Wattpad Futures is limited to writers in the Wattpad Stars program and the initial beta.